puffnfresh/nix-files/spacemacs/README.md

 # spacemacs2nix

-You can generate an attribute set of layers to packages via:
+You can regenerate the attribute set of layers to packages via:

 ```
 ./spacemacs2nix.el > all-spacemacs-packages.nix